yasen-yankov/ios-docs/Guides/Chart/Axes/numeric.md

 ##Formatting a TKChartNumericAxis##

-You can format the axis labels in percentage by setting the **formatTicksAsPercents** property:
+You can format the axis labels in percentage by setting the <code>formatTicksAsPercents</code> property:

     gdpInPoundsYAxis.labelDisplayMode = TKChartNumericAxisLabelDisplayModePercentage;